 Fear is a normal reaction that prevents you from making risky decisions and being harmed or hurt.
 Everyone will know the behaviors they exhibit habitually and be aware if these are exaggerated or if they negatively impact your emotional health and feelings of well-being.

 You then need to replace these stored experiences with new ones.
 Building positive links.
 Releasing those that no longer serve you.
-This is where essential oils for anxiety and stress come in!
+This is where essential oils come in!

-Inhaling aromas from essential oils can stimulate areas of your limbic system and therefore is one of the stimuli that enable you to form memories.
+Inhaling aromas from essential oils also have different effects and can stimulate your limbic system.
+This enables you to form memories.

 This then explains why a familiar smell may trigger memories or emotions.
 If you have positive and fond memory association with an aroma on this list then it is one that should be used first.